flutter/plugins/packages/google_sign_in/google_sign_in/README.md

 #### Specify your app's client ID

-Specify the client ID you created for your app in the Google Developers Console with the `google-signin-client_id` meta element.
+In your app's `web/index.html` file, specify the client ID you created for your app in the Google Developers Console with the `google-signin-client_id` meta element.

 ```html
 <meta name="google-signin-client_id" content="YOUR_CLIENT_ID.apps.googleusercontent.com">